fmstacco/data-maturity-assessment/README.md

 ### Browser Testing

-The Carpe Diem Digital Business website was manually tested on these browsers as table below and design, layout, functionality and responsiveness were  consistent across all browsers both mobile and desktop.
+The Carpe Diem Data Maturity Assessment was manually tested on these browsers as table below and design, layout, functionality and responsiveness were  consistent across all browsers both mobile and desktop.

 |   Browser   |    Result  |
 | :---------: | :---------:|